forcedotcom/phoenix/README.md

   * phoenix.jar
   * antlr-3.2.jar
   * opencsv-2.3.jar

+Alternatively, you can build it yourself by following these [build instructions](https://github.com/forcedotcom/Phoenix/wiki#building).

 ## Getting Started ##
 One way to experiment with Phoenix is to download and install a SQL client such as [SQuirrel](http://squirrel-sql.sourceforge.net/).
 Here are the setup steps necessary: